Skrewtape/tom/CONTRIBUTING.md

 Utilities and helpers

 #Backend : Getting Started
 Follow the instructions in the [INSTALL_INSTRUCTIONS.md](INSTALL_INSTRUCTIONS.md).
-Once you are done, open up 2 new terminal windows.
+Once you are done, open up 2 new shells.
 In the first one, run the following comman
 ```
 ./node_modules/grunt-cli/bin/grunt --backend_ip=<ip address of backend machine> watch